lpenteri/eos-wallet-app/README.md

 An example app for the EOS blockchain platform.

+### Features

+* View past transactions
+* Make transfers to other users
+* Update account permissions
+* View your profile and profiles of other users

 ![](http://i.imgur.com/wm9j5j5.png)

 ## Get started

 * Install all dependencies via `yarn` (preferably) or `npm i`
 * Start project via `npm start`

+## Get help

+For core contributors, help is always available on our `dev-eos-wallet` [Slack channel](https://tandemly.slack.com).

 ## View the project